ibrahimraimi/yoruba-language-api/README.md

 - Yoruba language experts and native speakers
 - FastAPI community for the excellent framework
+- OpenAI for providing the AI translation capabilities
 - Contributors and beta testers

 ---

 **Made with ❤️ for the Yoruba language and culture**

+**Powered by 🤖 OpenAI GPT-4o for intelligent translations**